Akshat-Jain/notes/notes/books.md

 ## Books Read (or Dropped)

 ### 2025

+- **The Accidental CTO** (by Subhash Choudhary)
+  *This book by Subhash Choudhary, the Co-Founder & CTO of Dukaan, was an amazing read, taking us through the journey of Dukaan from minimal 512 MB DigitalOcean Droplet to a complex yet elegant global edge network that could meet their scaling needs.
+Each chapter is an interesting iterative evolution and a great informal practical lesson in system design, taking us through some actual problem they encountered in Dukaan's operations, and how they solved that problem.
+I would highly recommend it, not from a system design interview prep point of view, but rather from a practical system design journey perspective!
+And oh, it's available completely for free [here](https://github.com/subhashchy/The-Accidental-CTO).*

 - **The Book of Clarity** (by Paras Chopra)
   *It was a good concise read overall.
 Most of it just reinforces what you probably already know, but there were a few topics which did seem intriguing and opened a new perspective for me.
 I didn't like most of the illustrations though - they were distracting and difficult to understand (random x-y graphs without x-y labels, confusing diagrams, etc), and seemed forced just for the sake of increasing the number of diagrams in the book.*